 Emily Schario, a graduating member of the Class of 2018, has been awarded the Anthony Ellis Post-Graduate Fellowship, which will support the production and launch of the first season of her new podcast, Avocado Toast.

-“Avocado Toast is a podcast for those who brunch, those who are broke and those who are somewhere in between,” Schario said, who graduated with a bachelors in mediated communication and English literature.
+“Avocado Toast is a podcast for those who brunch, those who are broke and those who are somewhere in between,” Schario said, who graduated with a bachelor's in mediated communication and English literature.
+She now works as a production assistant at WGBH, a public radio station in Boston.
 “As an avid podcast listener, I want to create a space where young people can have an honest, open, and hopefully hilarious conversation about the pits and peaks of navigating the ‘firsts’ of adulthood.”

 In topics that include relationships, politics, the job search and mental health, Schario says each episode will explore one of the many Millennial growing pains of adulthood for those under 30.
 “This roundtable will function as a space of reflection, thoughtful conversation and comedic relief,” she adds.